hybridsjs/hybrids/docs/getting-started.md

-# Installation
+# Getting Started

-The recommended way is to add [npm package](https://www.npmjs.com/package/hybrids) to your application:
+The recommended way to use the library is to add [npm package](https://www.npmjs.com/package/hybrids) to your application:

 ```bash
 npm i hybrids